Suppliers of essential oils, carrier oils, butters, waxes & other skincare ingredients

 MUST BE COLD WATER.

-Pour in the sodium hydroxide granules and stir with spatula until dissolved.
+Pour in the sodium hydroxide and stir with spatula until dissolved.
+It takes about 30 seconds.

 Hold your breath and avert your eyes.